joeavanzato/LogBoost/README.md

 The tool can also perform reverse lookups on each IP address detected in the source files to identify currently related domains.
 If 'GeoLite2-Domain.mmdb' is detected in the specified MaxMind DB Dir (CWD by default), the associated TLD of the enriched IP address is provided in the output as well.

-On top of this, LogBoost can download text-based threat intelligence as configured in feed_config.json and parse these into a local SQLite DB which is then used to further enrich detected IP addresses with the indicator 'type'.
+On top of this, LogBoost can download text-based threat intelligence as configured in feed_config.json and parse these into a local SQLite DB which is then used to further enrich detected IP addresses with indicator matches.

-All in - LogBoost can convert a variety of log formats to CSV while enriching IP addresses with Country, ASN, City, Domains and Indicator Information.
+All in - LogBoost can convert a variety of log formats to CSV while enriching IP addresses with ASN Org/Number, Country, City, Domains and Indicator Match Information.

 **Wiki: https://github.com/joeavanzato/LogBoost/wiki**